ARebber/ProjectGetData/CodeBook.md

-09      | tBodyAccJerk.mean...X | Mean of the Jerk signal of body linear acceleration mean on X axis (normalized) 10      | tBodyAccJerk.mean...Y | Mean of the Jerk signal of body linear acceleration mean on Y axis (normalized) 11      | tBodyAccJerk.mean...Z | Mean of the Jerk signal of body linear acceleration mean on Z axis (normalized) 12      | tBodyGyro.mean...X | Mean of the
-13      | tBodyGyro.mean...Y | Mean of the
-14      | tBodyGyro.mean...Z | Mean of the
-15      | tBodyGyroJerk.mean...X | Mean of the
-16      | tBodyGyroJerk.mean...Y | Mean of the
-17      | tBodyGyroJerk.mean...Z | Mean of the
-18      | tBodyAccMag.mean.. | Mean of the
-19      | tGravityAccMag.mean.. | Mean of the
-20      | tBodyAccJerkMag.mean.. | Mean of the
-21      | tBodyGyroMag.mean.. | Mean of the
-22      | tBodyGyroJerkMag.mean.. | Mean of the
-23      | fBodyAcc.mean...X | Mean of the
-24      | fBodyAcc.mean...Y | Mean of the
-25      | fBodyAcc.mean...Z | Mean of the
-26      | fBodyAcc.meanFreq...X | Mean of the
+09      | tBodyAccJerk.mean...X | Mean of the Jerk signal of body linear acceleration mean on X axis (normalized) 10      | tBodyAccJerk.mean...Y | Mean of the Jerk signal of body linear acceleration mean on Y axis (normalized) 11      | tBodyAccJerk.mean...Z | Mean of the Jerk signal of body linear acceleration mean on Z axis (normalized) 12      | tBodyGyro.mean...X | Mean of the time signal of the angular velocity mean on the X axis (normalized) 13      | tBodyGyro.mean...Y | Mean of the time signal of the angular velocity mean on the Y axis (normalized) 14      | tBodyGyro.mean...Z | Mean of the time signal of the angular velocity mean on the Z axis (normalized) 15      | tBodyGyroJerk.mean...X | Mean of the Jerk signal of the angular velocity mean on the X axis (normalized) 16      | tBodyGyroJerk.mean...Y | Mean of the Jerk signal of the angular velocity mean on the Y axis (normalized) 17      | tBodyGyroJerk.mean...Z | Mean of the Jerk signal of the angular velocity mean on the Z axis (normalized) 18      | tBodyAccMag.mean.. | Mean of the magnitude of the time signal on body acceleration mean (normalized) 19      | tGravityAccMag.mean.. | Mean of the magnitude of the time signal on gravity acceleration mean (normalized) 20      | tBodyAccJerkMag.mean.. | Mean of the magnitude of the Jerk signal on body acceleration mean (normalized) 21      | tBodyGyroMag.mean.. | Mean of the magnitude of the time signal of the angular velocity mean (normalized) 22      | tBodyGyroJerkMag.mean.. | Mean of the magnitude of the Jerk signal of the angular velocity mean (normalized) 23      | fBodyAcc.mean...X | Mean of the frequency domain signal on body acceleration mean on the X axis (normalized) 24      | fBodyAcc.mean...Y | Mean of the frequency domain signal on body acceleration mean on the Y axis (normalized) 25      | fBodyAcc.mean...Z | Mean of the frequency domain signal on body acceleration mean on the Z axis (normalized) 26      | fBodyAcc.meanFreq...X | Mean of the weighted mean frequency domain signal on body acceleration mean on the X axis (normalized)
-27      | fBodyAcc.meanFreq...Y | Mean of the
+27      | fBodyAcc.meanFreq...Y | Mean of the weighted mean frequency domain signal on body acceleration mean on the Y axis (normalized)
-28      | fBodyAcc.meanFreq...Z | Mean of the
+28      | fBodyAcc.meanFreq...Z | Mean of the weighted mean frequency domain signal on body acceleration mean on the Z axis (normalized)
 29      | fBodyAccJerk.mean...X | Mean of the
 30      | fBodyAccJerk.mean...Y | Mean of the
 31      | fBodyAccJerk.mean...Z | Mean of the